 talk about how you might feel during and after treatment.
 You'll have to decide if

-plan.
+treatment.
 It may help to bring a family member or friend with you to appointments.
-Make

 Types of radiation treatment

-There are 2 main types of radiation treatment used to treat cervical cancer:
+There are two main types of radiation treatment used to treat cervical cancer:

 External beam radiation (EBRT).
-For this type, a special machine directs the beams of energy into your body to target
+For this type, a special machine directs the beams of energy at the tumor from outside

 Internal radiation (brachytherapy).
 For this type, a radiation source is put into your vagina or uterus so it's close